linsalrob/crAssphage/README.md

 Our awesome volunteers have provided samples time and again for us to test to see if they have crAssphage.

+## Software for the analysis

+We have included a list of all the software we used to analyze these sequences in [requirements.txt](requirements.txt).

 ## Git LFS

 We use Git Large File Storage to store some of the large files.
 You will need to [install Git LFS](https://git-lfs.github.com/) for that to work properly.
 Its easy to do, and you only need to do it once.